Skip to Header Skip to main content Skip to footer

 • Shop Monitors: The woodshop is operated by highly trained staff who are able to assist you with your project and keep you safe.
 We advise that you visit the woodshop and discuss your project in advance of purchasing expensive materials.

 Questions: All general questions or concerns can be sent to shop@the-bac.edu.
-David Hansen is the BAC's Director of Fabrication and Academic Technology and can be reached by email at david.hansen@the-bac.edu.

 Learn More in the Moodle Course

-You can find more information regarding all these resources, including operational hours and access prerequisites, in the FabLabs & Academic Technology online Moodle course.
+You can find more information regarding all these resources, including operational hours and access prerequisites, in the FabLabs and Academic Technology online Moodle course.
 Generally, all current and recently active students and faculty should automatically be enrolled in this course on Moodle.